-- 1. All persons not from the same household who are permitted in the court building will be required to maintain adequate social distancing of at least 6 feet. - The Courts will work with the local medical community to determine the number of individuals allowed in the court elevators at one time.
-Currently, no more than two individuals not from the same household will be permitted in an elevator.
-If more than one individual from the same household is in an elevator, no other individuals will be permitted in the elevator. - 3.
-Each restroom has been evaluated to determine the appropriate capacity to ensure social distancing and the maximum capacity has been posted on each restroom door. - 4.
-The main lunchroom in the civil courthouse has been closed to the public for in space dining, though "to go" food is still available.
+- 1. All persons not from the same household who are permitted in the court building will be required to maintain adequate social distancing of at least 6 feet. - 2.
+The Courts will work with the local medical community to determine the number of individuals allowed in the court elevators at one time.
+Currently, no more than four individuals not from the same household will be permitted in an elevator.
+If more than one individual from the same household is in an elevator, no other individuals will be permitted in the elevator. - Each restroom has been evaluated to determine the appropriate capacity to ensure social distancing and the maximum capacity has been posted on each restroom door. - The main lunchroom in the civil courthouse has been closed to the public for in space dining, though "to go" food is still available. - 5.
+Signage will be provided throughout the courthouse complex on social distancing.